-- (a) The director's receipt of the worker's request for reconsideration, if the insurer has not previously requested reconsideration consistent with subsection (1)(b) of this rule; or - (b) The 61st day after the closure of the claim, if the insurer has requested reconsideration consistent with subsection (1)(b) of this rule; unless the director receives, within the appeal time frames in section (1) of this rule, a request for reconsideration or a statement by the worker instructing the director to start the reconsideration proceeding. - (3) Fourteen days from the date of the director's notice of the start of the reconsideration proceeding, the reconsideration request and all other appropriate information submitted by the parties will become part of the record used in the reconsideration proceeding.
-Requests for a medical arbiter panel must be submitted within this time frame. - (a) Evidence received or issues raised subsequent to the 14 day deadline will be considered in the reconsideration proceeding to the extent practicable. - (b) Upon review of the record the director may request, under ORS 656.268(6), any additional information deemed necessary for the reconsideration and set appropriate time frames for response. - (c) Except as provided in section (4), (5) and (6) of this rule, the director will either mail an Order on Reconsideration within 18 working days from the date the reconsideration proceeding begins or notify the parties that the reconsideration proceeding is postponed for not more than 60 additional days as provided under ORS 656.268(6). - (4) The director may delay the reconsideration proceeding and toll the reconsideration timeline for up to 45 days when both parties provide written notice to the director requesting the delay for settlement negotiations.
-The notice is only effective if the director receives it before the 18th working day after the reconsideration proceeding begins. - (a) This delay of the reconsideration proceeding expires: - (A) When the director receives a written request from either party to resume the reconsideration proceeding; - (B) When the director receives a copy of the approved settlement resolving some or all of the issues raised at the reconsideration proceeding; or - (C) On the next calendar day following the authorized delay period. - (b) The director may authorize only one delay period for each reconsideration proceeding. - (5) When the director provides notice the worker failed to attend the medical arbiter examination without good cause or failed to cooperate with the arbiter examination and suspends benefits under ORS 656.268(8), the reconsideration proceeding will be postponed for up to 60 additional days from the date the director determines and provides notice, to allow completion of the arbiter process. - (6) The reconsideration proceeding may be stayed for one of the following reasons:
+(c) Sixty (60) days of the mailing date of the Notice of Closure for a beneficiary's request if the Notice of Closure was mailed to the beneficiary under ORS 656.268(5)(b).

+(d) One year of the date the Notice of Closure was mailed to the estate of the worker if the Notice of Closure was not mailed to the beneficiary under ORS 656.268(5)(b).

+(2) The reconsideration proceeding begins upon:

+(a) The director's receipt of the worker's or beneficiary's request for reconsideration, if the insurer has not previously requested reconsideration consistent with subsection (1)(b) of this rule; or

+(b) The 61^{st} day after the closure of the claim, if the insurer has requested reconsideration consistent with subsection (1)(b) of this rule3; unless the director receives, within the appeal time frames in section (1) of this rule, a request for reconsideration or a statement by the worker or beneficiary instructing the director to start the reconsideration proceeding.

+(3) Fourteen days from the date of the director's notice of the start of the reconsideration proceeding, the reconsideration request and all other appropriate information submitted by the parties will become part of the record used in the reconsideration proceeding.
+Requests for a medical arbiter panel must be submitted within this time frame.

+(a) Evidence received or issues raised subsequent to the 14-day deadline will be considered in the reconsideration proceeding to the extent practicable.

+(b) Upon review of the record the director may request, under ORS 656.268(6), any additional information deemed necessary for the reconsideration and set appropriate time frames for response.

+(c) Except as provided in sections (4), (5), and (6) of this rule, the director will either mail an Order on Reconsideration within 18 working days from the date the reconsideration proceeding begins or notify the parties that the reconsideration proceeding is postponed for not more than 60 additional days as provided under ORS 656.268(6).

+(4) The director may delay the reconsideration proceeding and toll the reconsideration timeline for up to 45 days when both parties provide written notice to the director requesting the delay for settlement negotiations.
+The notice is only effective if the director receives it before the 18th working day after the reconsideration proceeding begins.

+(a) This delay of the reconsideration proceeding expires:

+(A) When the director receives a written request from either party to resume the reconsideration proceeding;

+(B) When the director receives a copy of the approved settlement resolving some or all of the issues raised at the reconsideration proceeding; or

+(C) On the next calendar day following the authorized delay period.

+(b) The director may authorize only one delay period for each reconsideration proceeding.

+(5) When the director provides notice the worker failed to attend the medical arbiter examination without good cause or failed to cooperate with the arbiter examination and suspends benefits under ORS 656.268(8), the reconsideration proceeding will be postponed for up to 60 additional days from the date the director determines and provides notice, to allow completion of the arbiter process.

+(6) The reconsideration proceeding may be stayed for one of the following reasons: